-Always respect the speed limits where these are indicated, and never exceed the speed allowed by the particular visibility, road and traffic conditions.

-Always signal your intention to turn or change lane in good time, using the appropriate turn indicators.
+ALWAYS respect speed limits where these apply, and NEVER exceed the speed allowed by the particular visibility, road and traffic conditions.
+ALWAYS signal your intention to turn or change lane in good time, using the appropriate turn signals.

 Be sure you are clearly visible and avoid riding within the blind spot of a vehicle in front of you.